 Anyone who’s lived in the Netherlands for a while has probably realised that the idea of reciprocity, or doing rounds, doesn’t really exist here.
 Don’t get us wrong, this can have its advantages… But not that many. 😂

-Instead of living by the rules of reciprocity, Dutchies prefer to settle the bill (no matter how big or small) as soon as possible, to make sure nobody is indebted to another.
+Instead of living by the rules of reciprocity, Dutchies prefer to settle the bill (no matter how big or small) as soon as possible to make sure no person is indebted to another.

 While having an easy way to request your money is great, we’d suggest holding off on those Tikkies for less than €4 at the cost of looking heel stingy. 💸

 When is it socially acceptable to send a Tikkie?

 We asked the DutchReview readers for their opinions, and the general consensus is that the sooner you send that Tikkie, the better.